SuperAL/autohotkey-scripts/README.md

 > if download Installer, install it; if `.zip`, just unzip it.

+> if you run into any problem or question, you can just find the answer in the `AutoHotkey.chm` file after you install the AutoHotkey or unzip the .zip file.

 ### Step 2
 **Download `alex.ahk`, then double-click it (it will run the script)**